muratk5n/thirdwave/en/README.md

 Electricity is suitable as the *last* step in the energy chain, not the first.
 It can be generated close to its consumers, through fuel-cells..
-But since its storage and transmisson is too inefficient, it's usage into the centerpiece of an energy system is problematic.
+But since its storage and transmisson is too inefficient, it's usage as the centerpiece of an energy system is problematic.

 ---